Prakhargarg-2010196/Bash-scripts/yt-playlist-script/Readme.md

 - download folder as the second parameter where the videos be downloaded

 As this script is bit unstable take care of the following things while downloading
-- Use " " while giving paths.
+- Use " " while giving urls.
 - To stop downloading instead of Ctrl+C just close the terminal window.

 USAGE: